David-OConnor/stm32-hal/README.md

 ## Errata

 - SAI, SDIO, ethernet unimplemented
-- DMA only implemented on F3, L4, G0, and G4
+- DMA unimplemented on F4 and H7
 - The DMA2 peripheral is unimplemented
 - DMA circular buffers unimplemented
 - Only bxCAN is implemented - the fdCAN used on newer families is unimplemented